SUREL+: Moving from Walks to Sets for Scalable Subgraph-based Graph Representation Learning: Introduction

 \section{Introduction}

-Graphs are widely used to model interactions in natural sciences and relationships in social life \cite{koller2007introduction,jumper2021highly}.
+Graphs are widely used to model interactions in natural sciences and relationships in social life~\cite{koller2007introduction,jumper2021highly}.
 Graph-structured data in the real world are highly irregular and often large-scale.
 To solve inference tasks on graphs, graph representation learning (GRL) that studies quantitative representations of graph-structured data has attracted much attention~\cite{hamilton2017representation,hamilton2020graph,wu2022graph}.
-Recently, subgraph-based GRL (SGRL) has become an important research direction for researchers studying GRL algorithms and systems, as it has achieved far better prediction performance than other approaches in many GRL tasks, especially those involving a set of nodes.
-Given a set of nodes of interest, namely a queried node-set, SGRL models such as SEAL \cite{zhang2018link,zhang2021labeling}, GraIL \cite{teru2020inductive}, and SubGNN \cite{alsentzer2020subgraph} first extract a subgraph around the queried node-set (termed query-induced subgraph), and then encode the extracted subgraph for prediction.
-Extensive works have shown that SGRL models are more robust \cite{zeng2021decoupling} and more expressive \cite{bouritsas2022improving,frasca2022understanding}; while canonical graph neural networks (GNNs) including GCN \cite{kipf2016semi} and GraphSAGE \cite{hamilton2017inductive} generally fail to make accurate predictions, due to their limited expressive power~\cite{zhang2021labeling,garg2020generalization,chen2020can}, incapability of capturing intra-node distance information \cite{srinivasan2019equivalence,li2020distance}, and improper entanglement between receptive field size and model depth~\cite{huang2020graph,zeng2021decoupling,yin2022algorithm}.
-An example in Fig. \ref{fig:sgrl} illustrates how SGRL works for link prediction and demonstrates its advantages over canonical GNNs that generate and aggregate node representations to predict links.
-Here, canonical GNNs would map nodes in structural symmetry into the same representation and cause the ambiguity issue \cite{xu2019powerful,zhang2021labeling}.
-So far, the advantages of SGRL methods have been proved in many applications, such as link and relation prediction \cite{zhang2018link,zhang2021labeling,teru2020inductive}, higher-order pattern prediction \cite{meng2018subgraph,liu2021neural}, temporal network modeling~\cite{wang2021inductive}, recommender systems~\cite{zhang2020inductive}, anomaly detection~\cite{alsentzer2020subgraph,cai2021structural}, graph meta-learning \cite{huang2020graph}, subgraph matching~\cite{liu2020neural,lou2020neural}, and molecular/protein research in life sciences~\cite{wang2021glass,shen2022improving}.
+Recently, subgraph-based GRL (SGRL) has become an important research direction for researchers studying GRL algorithms and systems, as it achieves far better prediction performance than other approaches on many GRL tasks, especially those involving a set of nodes.
+Given a set of queried nodes, SGRL models such as SEAL~\cite{zhang2018link,zhang2021labeling}, GraIL~\cite{teru2020inductive}, and SubGNN~\cite{alsentzer2020subgraph} first extract a subgraph around the queried node set (called query-induced subgraph), and then use neural networks to encode extracted subgraphs for prediction.
+Extensive work shows that SGRL models are more robust~\cite{zeng2021decoupling} and more expressive~\cite{bouritsas2022improving,frasca2022understanding}; while canonical graph neural networks (GNNs) including GCN~\cite{kipf2016semi} and GraphSAGE~\cite{hamilton2017inductive} usually fail to make accurate predictions, due to their limited expressive power~\cite{zhang2021labeling,garg2020generalization,chen2020can}, incapability of capturing intra-node distance information~\cite{srinivasan2019equivalence,li2020distance}, and improper entanglement between receptive field size and model depth~\cite{huang2020graph,zeng2021decoupling,yin2022algorithm}.
+An example in Fig. \ref{fig:sgrl} illustrates how SGRL works for link prediction and demonstrates its advantages over GNNs.
+Here, canonical GNNs generate and aggregate node-wise representations to predict links, which would map structurally symmetric nodes without distinct features into the same representation and thus lead to the ambiguity issue \cite{xu2019powerful,zhang2021labeling}.
+So far, the advantages of SGRL methods have been verified in many applications, such as link and relation prediction~\cite{zhang2018link,zhang2021labeling,teru2020inductive}, higher-order pattern prediction~\cite{meng2018subgraph,liu2021neural}, temporal network modeling~\cite{wang2021inductive}, recommender systems~\cite{zhang2020inductive}, anomaly detection~\cite{alsentzer2020subgraph,cai2021structural}, graph meta-learning~\cite{huang2020graph}, subgraph matching~\cite{liu2020neural,lou2020neural}, and molecular/protein study in life sciences~\cite{wang2021glass}.